Azel4231/dsui/README.md

 - Migrate to <a href="https://github.com/halgari/fn-fx">fn-fx</a>

 ## Distant Future
-- Attach to atom and let DSUI "watch" changes
 - Make UI editable (e.g. swap value to an atom)

 ## License